-Position Description 1 Full Time Faculty Position 1 FT faculty is the program director for dental hygiene and s and is 1st year lead for Dental HYgiene 1 Full Time Faculty Position 1FT full time hire faculty is the lead faculty for the second year dental hygiene program (hired for Fall 2018) and teaches in dental hygiene didactic classes 1 Full Time Faculty Position 1FT faculty is the program director for dental assisting (hired Fall 2015) and teaches in both dental assisting and dental hygiene classes 1 Full Time Faculty Position 1FT faculty is t (hired Fall 2020) teaches in both the first and second year dental hygiene curriculum
+Position Description 1 Full Time Faculty Position 1 FT faculty is the program director for dental hygiene and dental assisting, and is 1st year lead for Dental HYgiene 1 Full Time Faculty Position 1FT full time hire faculty is the lead faculty for the second year dental hygiene program (hired for Fall 2018) and teaches in dental hygiene didactic classes 1 Full Time Faculty Position 1FT faculty is the program director for dental assisting (hired Fall 2015) and teaches in both dental assisting and dental hygiene classes-Retiring at the end of May 2024.
+1 Full Time Faculty Position 1FT faculty is t (hired Fall 2020) teaches in both the first and second year dental hygiene curriculum 1 Full Time Faculty Position 1 FT faculty (hired starting Fall 2024) for dental assisting and dental hygiene.
+Will be the coordinator for Dental Assistings